tevoza/wp-dotnet-demo/README.md

     *If the module already exists as a NuGet package, it can be installed simply through NuGet in Visual Studio, and is a more secure signed solution.
 Dropping the module in the WordPress plugin directory is an alternative option if a NuGet package is not available.*
 3. - [x] **Demonstrate the upgrade of WP**
    *<code>PeachPied.WordPress.AspNetCore</code> can be upgraded through NuGet in Visual Studio.
 It must be noted that any precompiled plugins(installed with NuGet) must also be matched to the current version of <code>PeachPied.WordPress</code>*
 # 5. General / Important observations and findings

-# 6. Produce a report based on all outcomes covered in project
+    *Lack of documentation makes things difficult to implement, especially as I lack .NET and PHP experience.*
+    *MVC integration is lacking, i.e using views WITH controllers.*

 # Catchup 2
 1. Wordpress running in MVC app.
 Switching between mvc pages and wordpress pages.